DrJKL/SVNA/content/about/index.md

 ### Our Financial Status

-In our first year, SVNA qualified to receive an annual neighborhood association support grant from the City of Mountain View in the amount of $1800.
+In 2017, SVNA qualified to receive an annual neighborhood association support grant from the City of Mountain View in the amount of $1800.
 We used those funds to get our association started with a range of neighborhood activities.
 The annual support grant was increased the following year to $2000.
-Because of the impact on the City of the COVID-19 pandemic, the current grant is $1000 annually.
+Because of the impact on the City of the COVID-19 pandemic, the current grant gradually decreased, and is now $904 annually.

 ## What Does SVNA Do?

 The mission of the Santiago Villa Neighborhood Association, as stated in our bylaws, is "to promote and advance neighborhood goals and to preserve and enhance the welfare of the neighborhood."

-We spend a lot of time doing that at City Council and Rent Stabilization Board meetings, and occasionally we deliver informative flyers.

-We have also addressed things like neighborhood safety, including earthquake and fire preparedness and home security, but we need to revisit those efforts.
+We spend a lot of time doing that at City Council meetings, and occasionally we deliver informative flyers.
+Over the years, We have worked on neighborhood safety, including earthquake and fire preparedness and home security, but we need to revisit those efforts.
 Occasionally we organize presentations at our clubhouse from the Mountain View Fire and Police departments.
 And we bring in developers who explain their plans for North Bayshore.

-Over the years, the SVNA Board has maintained good relationships with, and received support from, our neighbors in the North Bayshore neighborhood: Google, Microsoft, and the area's leading developer, The Sobrato Organization.
-We believe this is one of our most important responsibilities.
+Over the years, the SVNA Board has maintained good relationships with, and received support from, our neighbors in the North Bayshore neighborhood: Google, Microsoft, Eden Housing, Syweat, and the Pear Village developer, The Sobrato Organization.
+Because we need to be sure that developers will consider our welfare as they change our neighborhood, we believe that maintaining our relationships with our corporate neighbors is one of our most important responsibilities.

-### Annual BBQ

-Before Covid, our most popular neighborhood activity was our summer barbecue.
-We held our first one at the clubhouse in 2018, and it was attended by more than 100 of our residents.
-Our second one was even more popular.
-The pandemic put a two-year hold on that annual event, but we hope fire up the grill again in 2023.

-### Meetings in the Clubhouse

-{{< figure src="./SVNA_pizza_aframe.jpg" class="w-[200px] float-start me-4 my-0">}}

-Before the pandemic, we held neighborhood meetings in the clubhouse once a month.
-This year, some of our grant money went to a Zoom membership, so we can continue to have meetings online no matter what the Coronavirus does next.
-We'll meet in person soon, but we might also add virtual meetings from time to time.